Invent new knowledge

-A systematic literature review (SLR) identifies, selects and critically appraises research in order to answer a clearly formulated question (Dewey, A. & Drahota, A. 2016). onEvidence provide a comprehensive search conducted over multiple databases and grey literature.
+A systematic literature review (SLR) identifies, selects and critically appraises research in order to answer a clearly formulated question. onEvidence provide a comprehensive search conducted over multiple databases and grey literature.
 Limitations, search terms and search strategies (including database names, platforms, etc.) are all included in the review and final report.
 A systematic literature review provides a complete summary of the current literature relevant to a research question and typically takes up to a year to complete.

 A case study allows us, as researchers, to use range of tools to answer a complex research question.
 They provide a detailed real-life understanding of the topic, establishing a solid platform from which to explore in fine detail the factors influencing the case study.
 This means that we are in a stronger position to confidently recommend practical solutions to challenges that your organisation faces.

 Written reports, infographics, PowerPoint reports, face-to-face debriefs, we provide reporting solutions tailored to your budget and time availability.
 A full report would typically include an executive summary comprising key background and findings.
 We provide analytical commentary throughout, with significant results highlighted.
 Key insights and actionable recommendations linked to the key objectives of the research would form part of the conclusion.
 We understand the importance of plain English reporting to ensure the audience can understand the research findings.
 We will work closely with you to interrogate and make sense of research findings to create a coherent and compelling story for your stakeholders to give them the clarity they need to make decisions.